Student pilots are often confused about whether they need an iPad for flying.

-- If the static port is blocked, which instruments will display incorrect reading?
+- If the static port is blocked, which instruments will display incorrect readings?

 - What will you do if the engine fails?

-Whatever my instructor asked me, he did it to test my awareness.
+Whatever my instructor asked me, he did test my awareness.

-But I couldn’t answer him properly because I was too busy holding the map in one hand and pitching up and down, rolling left and right.
+But I couldn’t answer him correctly because I was too busy holding the map in one hand and pitching up and down, rolling left and right.

-I was overwhelmed with all the information, and I felt like I will never get back in the cockpit again.
+I was overwhelmed with all the information and felt like I would never get back in the cockpit again.

-Nevertheless, I did get back to the cockpit and got my pilot license.
+Nevertheless, I returned to the cockpit and got my pilot license.

-The first few flights you will be puzzled with all the information you consume.
+On the first few flights, you will be puzzled by all the information you consume.
 Your mind will be all over the place.